tequila58/relax/README.md

 Cobaltium is the base for it, the core part of it, the language reader.
 Cobaltium SrcView is an in-browser source code viewer.

+And no, Cobalt's name isn't inspired by Chrome.
+It just happened to be an element, and I thought that the base could be named Cobaltium (like Chromium).
+Cobaltium is inspired by Chromium.
 # What's this thing written in?
 Relax, WIG, RIM and Cobaltium are written in Crystal.